Avaiga/taipy-doc/docs/manuals/gui/viselements/charts/scatter.md

 points, you can trace the plot of a function that best fits the data points.

 Here is an example of linear regression, where we can use a line plot on top of markers.
-The chart will represent an array of two Data Frame: one for the original data points and one for the computed regression line:
+The chart will represent an array of two Data Frames: one for the original data points and one for the computed regression line.

+Here is the code that defines the source data for the chart:
 ```py
 data = [
   pd.DataFrame({